apache/flink/docs/dev/table/sql.zh.md

 #### Group Windows

-Group windows are defined in the `GROUP BY` clause of a SQL query.
+Group windows are defined in the `GROUP BY` clause of an SQL query.
 Just like queries with regular `GROUP BY` clauses, queries with a `GROUP BY` clause that includes a group window function compute a single result row per group.
 The following group windows functions are supported for SQL on batch and streaming tables.

 <table class="table table-bordered">
   <thead>